 See Cuba from two wheels as you cycle around this laidback Caribbean island.
 Travel the colourful streets of Havana, along dusty roads past farms and tobacco plantations in Vinales, beside vintage cars and horse-drawn carriages and get a taste of Cuba beyond the rum and cigar scene.
-Swim in Cayo Jutias’ clear blue waters, explore Che Guevara’s former HQ at the Cueva de los Portales and cool off in the bubbling river pools in Las Terrazas.
+Swim in Cayo Jutias’ clear blue waters, explore Che Guevara’s former HQ at the Cueva de los Portales and cool off in bubbling river pools near UNESCO-listed Las Terrazas.
 Soak up the best of Cuba as you traverse this fascinating country.

 Cycling through Caribbean Cuba gives you unique access to parts of the island that are off the beaten track

 Cycle through the lush valley of Soroa.
 Known as Cuba's Rainbow, the valley is rich in plant and wildlife